Is Walgreens a good place to work?

 - Limited Flexibility in Scheduling

-Based on 49,918 salary reports, the median annual salary at Walgreens is $60,630, with most salaries ranging between $47,330 and $79,627.
+Walgreens is $35, with most salaries ranging from $26 to $49.
 Compensation can vary depending on job title, experience level, and location.
-Explore average pay for popular roles at Walgreens.